-Tip: Notice how the effect does not look as good in the video footage in the beginning of this section, but looks stellar on the text sample with the word "Toolfarm".
+Tip: Notice how the effect does not look as good in the video footage at the beginning of this section but looks stellar on the text sample with the word “Toolfarm”.
 The clean edges were achieved by cranking up Time Resolution to 150fps.
 The drawback to upping the value of Time Resolution is that there is a huge render hit.

 Why is it better than the one that ships with AE?

-The third plug-in I'm covering is in the Sapphire package, and although GenArts normally hits them out of the park, I do not love this filter.
-It doesn't give as smooth of effect with footage as BCC Time Displacement or with text like the AE Time Displacement does.
-A frame blending option is needed in a big way.
-There's just a single preset and it's the default setting.
-It worked about the same as the AE Time Displacement filter does on footage, but didn't fare as well on text.
+The third plug-in I’m covering is in the Sapphire package, and although Boris normally hits them out of the park, I do not love this filter.
+It doesn’t give as smooth of effect with footage as BCC Time Displacement or with text as the AE Time Displacement does.
+A frame blending option would be useful.
+There’s just a single preset and it’s the default setting.
+It worked about the same as the AE Time Displacement filter does on the footage, but didn’t fare as well on text.

 I could live with all of that but the killer was that it caused AE to crash on render, 6 times in a row.
 Sapphire is normally the Clydesdale of plug-ins so it surprises me that I could not get it to render.
 I ended up removing it from my sample above because I just couldn’t get it output.

 - Shoot your video at as high of frame rate as possible.
-This will allow you to use slow-mo'd footage, which looks really cool with Time Displacement.
+This will allow you to use slow-motion footage, which looks really cool with Time Displacement.